poiyomi/PoiyomiDocs/docs/modifiers/global-masks.md

 ## Vertex Colors

-This section allows you to use Vertex Colors on your Mesh as a Global Mask.
+This section allows you to use [Vertex Colors](/docs/color-and-normals/vertex-colors.md) on your Mesh as a Global Mask.

 ### Linear Colors

 - `Type`: **Checkbox**
+  - Default: `On`

 Enable to use Linear Colors from your Vertex Colors.
+This is typically recommended so that the shader can accurately read them.

 ### Red